JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 ### Input field types

-If input text can be long and place is constrained, use an expandable input field `com.intellij.ui.components.fields.ExpandableTextField`.
+If input text can be long and place is constrained, use an expandable input field [`ExpandableTextField`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/fields/ExpandableTextField.java).
 For more details see [built-in buttons](built_in_button.md#expand-field).

 ![](expandable_1.png)

-If input data is secured, replace it with dots `JPasswordField`.
+If input data is secured, replace it with dots via [`JBPasswordField`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/JBPasswordField.java).

 ![](password.png)

-If there are many predefined values (for example, code snippets, commit author), add completion to the input field `com.intellij.util.textCompletion.TextFieldWithCompletion`.
+If there are many predefined values (for example, code snippets, commit author), add completion to the input field [`TextFieldWithCompletion`](%gh-ic%/platform/platform-impl/src/com/intellij/util/textCompletion/TextFieldWithCompletion.java).

 ![](input_field_completion.png)